tracyitbird/TTDM/README.md

 └── utils
     └── SortByProbability.java
 ```
-- Download the folder on google drive and put the folders on the root directory of the project
+- Download the datasets on google drive,the linke is given above,  put the files on the corresponding directory of the project

 - Run MM_Taxi.java in model/taxi directory can get